Upcoming Community Events

 Subscribe to our newsletter and you’ll receive our comprehensive Whatcom Tree Planting & Care Guide!

 Fresh air & fun — for the trees!

 Outdoor work parties are the perfect excuse to have hands-on fun, meet cool folks, enjoy fresh air, and contribute to an important cause!
 Feel free to invite a friend too!
-Click here to join or to be notified of future WMTP work parties.
+Click here to view the all the upcoming work party dates and/or to join one.
+Thanks!

 Past WMTP Events